Efficacy of a wheatgrass topical application in the treatment of plantar fasciitis. An internet pilot study

 To the author’s knowledge, topical applications have been of little use in the treatment of plantar fasciitis.
 Extensive research into the therapeutic properties of cereal grasses began in the 1930’s in the U.S.A. , however, no study of the effects of topical wheatgrass applications in the treatment of plantar fasciitis was found in the literature.

-This study resulted from the clinical observation that several patients with plantar fasciitis responded quite rapidly (sometimes in a day or two) to treatment using the wheatgrass-based topical application.
+This study was instigated following the clinical observation that several patients with plantar fasciitis responded quite rapidly (sometimes in a day or two) to treatment using the wheatgrass-based topical application.
 The findings of this study suggest that this application may be a useful and effective adjunct to treatment in some patients.
-Kubota et. al. demonstrated potent anti-inflammatory effects from barley juice.3
+Kubota et. al. demonstrated potent anti-inflammatory effects from application of barley juice.3

 The results of the study are limited by the small numbers of participants, the lack of a control group and by the subjective method of pain measurement by participants.
 A larger, well-controlled study is indicated.